argussecurity/raspberry-pi-remote-flashing/recovery_image/README.md

 The Second and Third partition are empty.
 These partition are only place holders for the image the U-BOOT will flash.

-You can find in the repository a pre-built recovery image and jump to the [Flashing](#flashing) section.
 Please see the corresponding sections below for details.

 * [Recovery Image](#recovery-image)